By JOHN SAKALA

 She praised the Gujarat State Government for choosing Zambia which was the best destination for investment with already designed farm blocks per province.

-This was contained in a statement released First Secretary Press and Tourism at the Zambian Mission in India Bangwe Naviley.
+This was contained in a statement released by First Secretary Press and Tourism at the Zambian Mission in India Bangwe Naviley.